nep-pack/NonlinearEigenproblems.jl/docs/src/deflate_tutorial.md

 The term deflation is referring to making something smaller (in the sense of opposite of inflating a balloon).
 In this case we can make the solution set smaller.
-We compute a solution and subsequently construct a deflated problem, which has the same solution as the original problem except of the solution we have already computed.
+We compute a solution and subsequently construct a deflated problem, which has the same solutions as the original problem except of the solution we have already computed.

+A general solver independent deflation technique is available in NEP-PACK based on increasing the problem size.
+(There are also NEP-solver deflation techniques incoprorated in, e.g., in [the nonlinear Arnoldi method](methods.md#NonlinearEigenproblems.NEPSolver.nlar) and [the Jacobi-Davidson method](methods.md#NonlinearEigenproblems.NEPSolver.jd_betcke).)
-A general deflation technique is available in NEP-PACK based on increasing the problem size.
-The technique is inspired by what is described in the [PhD thesis of Cedric Effenberger](http://sma.epfl.ch/~anchpcommon/students/effenberger.pdf).
+The solver independent technique is inspired by what is described in the [PhD thesis of Cedric Effenberger](http://sma.epfl.ch/~anchpcommon/students/effenberger.pdf).
 It is implemented in the method [effenberger_deflation](transformations.md#NonlinearEigenproblems.NEPTypes.effenberger_deflation).